Prediction of dynamical systems from time-delayed measurements with self-intersections: Combinatorics of orbits

 as for each $i$ there holds $\{ u_i, u_{i+1} \} = \{ T^j x, T^j y \}$ for some $j \in \{0, \ldots, k-1\}$.
 Hence,

 so

 This ends the proof, as the total number of edges in $G$ is at most $k$, hence any two vertices connected by a path are in fact connected by a path of length at most $k$. \end{proof}

 We proceed with the proof of Proposition~\ref{prop: rank or predict}.
+Recall that we have fixed $x,y \in X$ satisfying \eqref{eq:rankD<} and \eqref{eq:Tx neq Ty}.
+Let us introduce some notation.
+For $z \in \{x, y\}$, let $\Orb_T(z) = \{ T^n z : n \geq 0 \}$ be its orbit under $T$.
+We will often write $\Orb(z)$ instead of $\Orb_T(z)$ if the transformation is clear from the context.
+We call a point $z$ \emph{periodic} if there exists $p \geq 1$ such that $T^p z = z$, and \emph{pre-periodic} (or \emph{eventually periodic}) if it is not periodic and there exists $n \geq 1$ such that $T^n z$ is periodic.
+If $z$ is neither periodic nor pre-periodic, it is called \emph{aperiodic}.
+Note that $z$ is aperiodic if and only if $\Orb(z)$ is infinite.
+Every orbit $\Orb(z)$ can be uniquely presented as a disjoint union of a pre-periodic part and a cycle (we adopt a convention that for aperiodic $z$, the pre-periodic part is infinite and the cycle is empty).
+We will denote by $P(z)$ the length of the pre-periodic part and by $C(z)$ the length of the cyclic part.

 We will consider four (not mutually disjoint) cases, which together cover all the possibilities, where at least one of the points $x,y$ is periodic or aperiodic (note that only Case~4 will actually require the assumption of periodicity).
-Then we will show how to reduce the remaining case (with both $x,y$ being pre-periodic) to the already established ones.
+Then we will show how to reduce the remaining case (with both $x,y$ being pre-periodic) to the previously established ones.